-U.S. Government (also U.S. Government Honors)
+U.S. Government

-U.S. Government provides an overview of the structure and functions of the U.S. government and political institutions and examine constitutional principles, the concepts of rights and responsibilities, the role of political parties and interest groups, and the importance of civic participation in the democratic process.
+U.S. Government courses provide an overview of the structure and functions of the U.S. government and political institutions and examine constitutional principles, the concepts of rights and responsibilities, the role of political parties and interest groups, and the importance of civic participation in the democratic process.
 These courses may examine the structure and function of state and local governments and may cover certain economic and legal topics.